-- I. External wiring must be correctly earthed, polarised and in accordance with relevant regulations/rules.
-In GB this is the current I.E.E.
-Wiring Regulations.
+- 1. External wiring must be correctly earthed, polarised and in accordance with relevant regulations/rules.
 In IE reference should be made to the current edition of ETCI rules. - 2.
-The mains supply is 230V \sim 50Hz fused at 3A.
+The mains supply is 230V ~ 50Hz fused at 3A.

 NOTE: "The method of connection to the electricity supply must facilitate complete electrical isolation of the appliance".